77 building contractors social media post ideas

 37. Share user-generated content

-According to Nielsen Consumer Trust Index, 92% of customers prefer user-generated content than traditional advertising.
+According to the Nielsen Consumer Trust Index, 92% of customers prefer user-generated content than traditional advertising.

 UGC wins by a landslide — and sharing it is free!